Scooletz/Presentations/FasterEther/content.md

 background-image: url(img/flight-to-mars.jpg)
 background-size: cover

+## Chapter 1: Discovering New Worlds

+---

 ## Discovering New Worlds

-1. You select a new planet...
+1. You select a new planet... 🪐

 --

-1. You pay for the fuel...
+1. You pay for the fuel... ⛽

 --

-1. You ship starts...
+1. Your ship starts... 🚀

 --

-1. Ethereum node suffers a memory leak 💥
+1. An Ethereum node suffers a memory leak 💥

 --